-From reconciliation to reporting, here are 5 of the best areas to apply accounting automation to your finance department for more efficiency.
+From managing data integrity to balancing workloads and decreasing bottle necks, here are the best areas to apply accounting automation to your finance department.

 The workload of a company’s finance and accounting department is immensely process- and data-heavy, and its team members often deal with fast-approaching deadlines and strict time constraints.

 For many finance and accounting teams, the consistent onslaught of report processing, reconciliation, analysis, data and document management, month- and year-end closings, and other key responsibilities can cause stress, pressure, and oftentimes errors or omissions.

 Failing to keep up with the analysis, reporting and management of accurate financial and accounting data can have dire consequences for any business, from issues with payroll and benefits, to reporting an unreliable depiction of the company’s financial health, to failing to meet key legal and compliance regulations.